viralfoundation/Technical-Whitepaper-LaTeX/README.md

   end
 ```

-### Chats &amp; Private Messages
+### 2. Chats &amp; Private Messages

-For Chat-based encryption, we use public and private keys to encrypt and decrypt messages.
+For Chat-based encryption, we use **public and private key** encryption method.
 There are no centralized cloud-based servers involved in storing messages which can potentially leak private chats and messages.
 Every single message is encrypted and can be only decrypted by the receiver.

 Public-Private key encryption more secure than a single shared key used in multiple chat platforms.